Why Python is the Ideal Choice for Final Year Projects?

 Libraries

-- Keras: High-level API for developing deep learning models using TensorFlow.
+- Keras: A high-level API to build and develop deep learning models using TensorFlow

 Source Code: https://github.com/topics/handwriting-recognition